Painted wood floors are one of those things where you either love ‘em or hate ‘em!

 But why would anyone choose to have painted wood floors instead of beautifully stained hardwood floors?

-But, there are several really great reasons to have painted wood floors:
+But, there are several really great reasons to paint wood floors:

-- Because your hardwood floors are in poor condition and painting them would be a huge improvement over their current condition.
+- If your hardwood floors are in poor condition and painting them would be a huge improvement over their current condition.

-- Because painted wood floors are less expensive to do than refinishing hardwood floors.
+- They’re less expensive to do than refinishing hardwood floors.

-- Because you want to create a particular design or style in your home and painted wood floors naturally lends itself to that task.
+- To create a particular design or style in your home and painted wood floors naturally lends itself to that task.

-- Because it helps defines spaces in a home.
+- It helps defines spaces in a home.
 Painting a border or design in a sitting area in a master bedroom is a great example of defining a space within a room.

-- Because you want a totally unique look that will make a statement.
+- To create a totally unique look that will make a statement.

-- Because it’s cheaper than sanding and refinishing a hardwood floor.
-I know I said that already but it bears repeating because that is why most people will end up with painted wood floors.
+- It’s cheaper than sanding and refinishing a hardwood floor.
+(I know I said that already but it bears repeating because that is why most people will end up with painted wood floors.)

 Prep Work Is Key